Kerstin Köppen

-Kerstin Köppen (later Köppen-Kosbab now Holtmeyer, born 24 November 1967 in Rathenow, Bezirk Potsdam) is a German former rower and Olympic champion.
+Kerstin Köppen (later Köppen-Kosbab now Holtmeyer, born 24 November 1967) is a German former rower and Olympic champion.
 She is a two-time Olympic gold medallist, winning in 1992 and 1996.
 In addition, she has also won 5 Gold Medals in the Quadruple Sculls event at the World Championships beginning with Lake Barrington, Tasmania in 1990 whilst representing the former East Germany and a further four times for the re-unified Germany.
 She is married to Ralf Holtmeyer who coaches the German eight.